 Working quarries despite being inhospitable to some species of fauna and flora are actually havened to others.
 It has created a special ecological niche that only a few species can fill.
 Species that have thrived in this habitat are the sand martin, bee-eaters, eagle owl, peregrine falcon, the protected natter-jack toad, the yellow-bellied toad and plant species such as rare orchids.
 All of these species in the UK are protected under the Wildlife and Countryside Act (1981) meaning that it is against the law to tamper, disturb or kill any of these species.
 If the quarry workers come across any of these protected species, such as the sand martin (which is well known to inhabit sand quarries), whilst they are nesting, they must postpone work being conducted to that area until their nesting is complete, and they have raised their offspring.

 Before an area is cleared for quarrying it is important that an ecological consultant is there to assess for the environmental impact that the quarry will have on the area.
 By doing this it also means that planning can be put in place to preserve the remaining habitat and create new habitats around the edges of the quarry as a form of compensation.
 The quarry is created but the impact it has on the area is minimised as much as possible benefiting both the client and the wildlife.

-It is also important to know that ecologists will be there to survey or assist the site in the future, so if there are any wildlife and people conflicts or if an animal has taken residence in a potentially harmful area to the workers then an ecologist is on call to give advice and assist when required.
+It is also significant to know that ecologists will be there to survey or assist the site in the future, so if there are any wildlife and people conflicts or if an animal has taken residence in a potentially harmful area to the workers then an ecologist is on call to give advice and assist when required.